Skip to main content

 Not every loss should be a claim.
 A decision framework for when to file and when to pay out of pocket — considering deductibles, CLUE reports, and premium impact.

-Silica Contamination in Property Insurance Claims: What You Need to Know
+Silica Contamination in Property Insurance Claims

-Stucco and EIFS Insurance Claims: Traditional Plaster vs. Synthetic Stucco in California
+Stucco vs. EIFS Insurance Claims in California

 Suing Your Insurance Broker or Agent for Inadequate Coverage

-When your insurance broker or agent fails to procure adequate coverage, you may have a legal claim.
-Learn the four liability theories, statutes of limitations, and damages available to underinsured policyholders in California.
+When your broker or agent fails to procure adequate coverage, you may have a claim.
+Four liability theories, statutes of limitations, and California damages.

-Surplus Lines Insurance: The Hidden Risks of Non-Admitted Carriers
+Surplus Lines Insurance and Non-Admitted Carriers

 Systematic Underinsurance and Class Action Litigation Against Carriers